Training

 For schools, I am available for in-service day training.
 Alternatively, some schools request me to deliver 90 minute sessions at their monthly staff meetings as part of their CPD.
 Additionally, I am open to presenting at conferences or other events run by organisations.

 Furthermore, I can deliver 1:1 training to professionals or families who are not able to access group sessions or whose organisations are unable to book me.
-This provides the opportunity for us to have discussions as I go through the slides, either as a handout in person, or whilst screen sharing online.

 I also deliver Cothú, a Train the Trainer course (developed by AUsome Training) for anyone who supports parents of Autistic children.
 You can find dates for my next delivery of this course here.